Achronal localization and representation of the causal logic from a conserved current, application to the massive scalar boson: Final comments and QFT outlook

 \section{Final comments and QFT outlook}

-All achievements presented in this work concern the notion of localization for a boson massive particle in Minkowski spacetime.
+All achievements presented in this work concern the notion of localization for a {particle in Minkowski spacetime, the massive scalar boson}.
 We constructed very general notions of achronal localization in complete agreement with requirements of Poincaré covariance and causality.
-It was thanks to suitable probability conserved currents and an appropriate use of the divergence theorem.
-Referring to the discussion in sec.\ref{SALCCC}, the first type of causal obstructions against any localization notion, historically arising from Hegerfeldt's analysis and considered here into a more modern perspective started in \cite{C17}, were found to be definitely harmless.
-A fully-fledged notion of achronal, causal, covariant localization is proved to be possible, provided one adopts the modern point of view where, in the general case, observables are described by (families of) POVMs instead of (families of) projection-valued measures, namely selfadjoint operators.
+It was thanks to suitable probability conserved currents and an appropriate use of the divergence theorem. \\ \\ Referring to the discussion in sec.\,\ref{SALCCC}, the first type of causal obstructions against any localization notion, historically arising from Hegerfeldt's analysis and considered here into a more modern perspective started in \cite{C17}, were found to be definitely harmless. {A fully feasible notion} of achronal, causal, covariant localization is proved to be possible, provided one adopts the modern point of view where, in the general case, observables are described by (families of) POVMs instead of (families of) projection-valued measures, namely selfadjoint operators.
 No sharply localized probability distributions are permitted in this approach.
-(Though sharply distributions can be approximated with arbitrary precision \cite{C17,M23}.)
+(Though sharply distributions can be approximated with arbitrary precision, see \cite{C17,M23} and especially Sec.17 of \cite{C23}.)
 It is interesting noting that, classic notions as the {\em Newton-Wigner position operator}, apparently ruled out by the Hegerfeldt theorem, still keep to play a role in our framework as the first-moment of the introduced families of POVMs as established in \cite{DM24} in a wide generality.
 This fact gives rise to the standard notion of localization in the rest space of an observer under suitable non-relativistic conditions (large mass limit).

-Two types of probability currents, associated to respective notions of localization, have been considered in this work for real massive bosons (see sec.\ref{sec6}).
-A type, extensively studied in \cite{C23} within a general framework, was based on the theory of {\em causal kernels}.
+Two types of probability currents, associated to respective notions of localization, have been considered in this work for real massive bosons (see sec.\ref{sec6}). {One type}, extensively studied in \cite{C23} within a general framework, was based on the theory of {\em causal kernels}.
 Another type discussed in \cite{M23,DM24}, was constructed in terms of the stress-energy tensor.